-A walk around
+A walk around an extinct volcanic crater

 The Grand Etang shoreline trail is somewhere between two and three miles, taking about 1-1/2 hours for a round trip.
 This relatively easy hike begins on the Morne LaBaye Trail and encircles the lake shoreline at the edge of the Palm Break.

 Grand Etang, in the caldera of an extinct volcano, has 5 different sub-climatic plant communities.
 This is one of the Caribbean's few hikes as high as 2,000 feet: be prepared for a chilly wind.
+And see those clouds coming down the mountain in the above photo?
+Also take a rain jacket.

 Before reaching the lake, you'll cross a small pond.
 Look closely into this runoff from the lake, and you may be able to spot both crayfish and ling (a small-scale freshwater lobster).